Nordfjord

 Nordfjord (lit.
-'Northern fjord'—in contrast to Sunnfjord) is a traditional district of Norway.
+'Northern fjord'—in contrast to Sunnfjord) is a traditional district in Vestland county, Norway.

 Geography

 The region is located in the northern part of Vestland county in Western Norway.
-It centers on the Nordfjorden and it comprises the municipalities of Selje, Vågsøy, Bremanger, Eid, Gloppen, Hornindal, and Stryn.
-The Nordfjord region covers an area of about 4300 km2 and is home to a population (2010) of approximately 32,464.
+It centers on the Nordfjord and it comprises Stad Municipality, Kinn Municipality, Bremanger Municipality, Gloppen Municipality, and Stryn Municipality.
+The Nordfjord region covers an area of about 4300 km2 and is home to a population (2015) of approximately 32,838.